joiiiiiiiiiiii/GettingAndCleaningDataCourseProject/CodeBook.md

 ## Final Data Set contents

-The new data set has a total of 180 observations over 79 variables
+The new data set has a total of 180 observations grouped by subject and activity over 79 variables

+## Variables legend

+### Grouping variables: Subject and Activity

+ - Subject: integer => subject ID.
+ - Activity: string => activity name:

+### Measurement Means (79)

+Values are the averages of measurements for each subject and activity.
+Variable names indicate the type of measurement.
+All values are floating point numbers.